-On March 22, people around the world will join together for World Water Day to learn more about water related issues, to be inspired to tell others about protecting this precious gift, and to take conservation action that makes a difference.
+On March 22, people around the world will join together for World Water Day which is an international observance and an opportunity to learn more about water related issues, be inspired to tell others and take action to make a difference.
+This year’s theme is ‘Nature for Water,’ exploring ways in which we can use and protect nature for solutions to this increasing water challenge.

 You are a gift to God’s creation and you can help the Maryknoll Fathers and Brothers continue to build sand dams and wells, keep families healthy and ensure that their income-generating crops and livestock are maintained.